 The Shrink Space increases student access to off-campus mental health care by digitizing schools’ off-campus referral resources.
 We help students connect with mental health providers and we expand schools’ referral resources and networks.
 We do all this on a mobile-friendly platform, eliminating the frustration of missed voicemails, unreturned phone calls, or sifting through complicated insurance terms.

-Currently, we’re partnered with Pace and Fordham’s Counseling Centers.
-If you’re in the NY area but don’t go to one of these schools, don’t worry, you can still use TSS.
+Currently, we’re partnered with a number of counseling centers across the country.
+If you live in one of the cities where we are located, but don’t attend one of these schools, don’t worry, you can still use TSS!
 Just go to The Shrink Space.
-And if you’re not in NY and interested in getting your school on board, please send us a note at email@example.com.
+If we are not currently working with your school and you’re interested in getting your college on board, please send us a note at email@example.com.
 We’d love to hear from you!